 You can’t effectively squeeze lemon on a fish oil capsule.

 Most fresh fish is odorless.
 It shocks me whenever restaurants garnish rancid fish with a lemon wedge for diners to squeeze and neutralize malodor.
 It bewilders me when fish lovers say the only downside is the stench that lingers after cooking it.
-With your apparent interest in this topic, does it also shock you?
+With your apparent interest in gastroenterology, does it also shock you?
 Who is the worst offender, the chefs who serve fetid fish or the patrons who happily citrusize and gulp it down?
 What other fetid meats do consume?

 Sure, citrus fruits may be used as part of a recipe, if you like, but not to mask unpleasant smells and rot.
-When I was a pescatarian, nearly 80 percent of my restaurant-ordered salmon entrees were rejected based on the odor.
+When I was a pescatarian, nearly 80% of my restaurant-ordered salmon entrees were rejected based on the odor.

 Because of price, convenience, preference, or potential mercury contamination, most people do not consume enough fresh fish to receive all the essential nutrients.
 Therefore, they resort to less expensive and more convenient supplements like fish oil.
 Fish oil is commonly used in Vietnamese, Thai and other Asian dishes.